Stand Firm: You Cannot Mix the Old with the New

 Christ set us free (Galatians 5:1)

-Christ set us free from the bondage of the Old Law for the purpose of remaining free (John 8:32,36).
-But in order to remain free, Christians must stand firm and not submit to the burdens of slavery under the Old Law (I Corinthians 15:58; 16:13; Acts 15:10).
+Christ set us free from the bondage of the Old Law so that we might remain free (John 8:32, 36).
+But to remain free, Christians must stand firm and not submit to the burdens of slavery under the Old Law (I Corinthians 15:58; 16:13; Acts 15:10).
 The religion of Christ is not constantly changing (Ephesians 4:14).

 You cannot keep only a part of the Law (Galatians 5:2-4)

 Paul solemnly tells the Galatian brethren, with his full authority as an apostle, that if they allow themselves to be circumcised because they think it is required to please God, then they are essentially saying that Christ’s sacrifice served no purpose.
 Paul is only discussing circumcision in the light of a religious requirement (Galatians 5:4; Acts 15:1) and not for other reasons since Paul had Timothy circumcised (Acts 16:3).
-If you can be saved by the blood of Christ, then you can be saved without circumcision.
+If the blood of Christ can save you, then you can be saved without circumcision.
 If you think you have to be circumcised, then you also think that Christ’s sacrifice is not enough to save a person (Galatians 2:21).
 In other words, trying to be justified through circumcision declares a lack of faith in Christ.

 The second consequence of circumcision is that you can’t simply select portions of the law to keep.
 If circumcision is required, then why aren’t the laws about diet, holidays, or sacrifices?
 If an argument can be made for one law, then the same argument applies to every other law.
 But Paul had already argued that the Law cannot justify a person (Galatians 3:10; Romans 8:3; James 2:10).